Questions legal action Visa and MasterCard commission

 • Opt-out against Visa.

 ‘Opt-in’ means that a business must actively and formally choose to join the proceedings against Mastercard, Visa or both.
-This can happen only after the CAT has formally ‘certified’ the opt-in cases to proceed.

 See Who can join the case? for more on who can join the claim.